 But that can all change by enrolling your family members in Road America’s Winter Driving School, sponsored by West Bend.
-The driving course is covered with snow and ice and makes for the perfect winter driving experience.
+The driving course is covered with snow and ice, making for the perfect winter driving experience.

 The instructors at Road America teach techniques for handling different winter driving conditions.
 Those techniques include:

 If you can’t attend a class, here are some winter driving tips I’d like to share with you:1.
 Identify the type of braking system on your car.
-ABS brakes require that you press firmly on the brake pedal and not let off in slippery conditions (rain or snow).
-They prevent your wheels from locking in emergency situations.
-Standard brakes, on the other hand, require you to pump the pedal to prevent tire lockup.
+ABS brakes require pressing firmly on the brake pedal and not letting off in slippery conditions (rain or snow).
+They prevent your wheels from locking in emergencies.
+On the other hand, standard brakes require you to pump the pedal to avoid tire lockup.
 Regardless of the braking system on your car, you never want to lock the wheels when braking because this will cause you to lose the ability to steer the car.

 3. Avoid using cruise control on snow, ice, or water.
 While cruise control improves gas mileage and prevents leg fatigue, it’s dangerous to use in slippery conditions.
 The purpose of cruise control is to keep your tires moving at a consistent speed which you can’t do when driving in tricky conditions.
 It can cause you to lose control.

 4. Avoid sudden maneuvers and do one act at a time.
-When you’re driving on snow and ice, “ask” your vehicle to do one thing at a time: brake in a straight line, turn with as little pedal input as possible, and accelerate in a straight line.
-Drive as though you have a cup of water on the dashboard and you’re trying not to spill it.
+When driving on snow and ice, “ask” your vehicle to do one thing at a time: brake in a straight line, turn with as little pedal input as possible, and accelerate in a straight line.
+Drive like you have a cup of water on the dashboard and are trying not to spill it.
 A sudden maneuver can throw you into an uncontrollable skid because your tires lose traction.